riyara10/collegemanagement/README.md

 Header.jsx – A top header that is displayed across pages.

 Sidebar.jsx – A responsive sidebar with navigation links to Dashboard and Employees pages.

-Loader.jsx - A preloader component displayed while page is loading.

 .pages